crislo11/nextjs-blog/README.md

 - **Server-Side Rendering (SSR)**: Blog pages and comments are rendered on the server for better performance and SEO.
 - **Real-Time Comments**: Users can add comments and see them update in real time.
-- **State Management**: Zustand is used to manage comment state on the client side.
+- **State Management**: Zustand manages the comment state on the client side.
 - **Modular Design**: Components are organized by responsibility and follow best development practices.
 - **Testing**: Includes unit, integration, and end-to-end (E2E) tests to ensure code quality.